MinniMieze/ShopWise_AI_Agent/200-architecture_decision_records/readme.md

 - this folder contains the architecture decision records (ADRs) for the project
 - the next few sections describe the format and structure of an ADR

+# Target Architecture
+- the Target Architecture and Detailed Architecture can be found [here](ai-katas/200-architecture_decision_records/101-target-architecture.md)
 # Architecture Decision Record

 A short text file; 1-2 pages long, one file per decision.
 Can be in markdown, textile, asciidoc, plaintext, etc.